stwdio/stwd.io.frontend/README.md

 ## 🚀 Our Vision

 Our vision for stwd.io is to become the essential operating system for the creative space industry, empowering creativity by removing friction and building connections within a trusted, professionally-managed global community.

+## The stwd.io Technical Architecture: A Supabase-First Philosophy

+Our architectural philosophy for stwd.io is built on a single guiding principle: leverage the full power of the Supabase ecosystem to create a robust, scalable, and maintainable platform with minimal moving parts.
+We consciously avoid external APIs and services where a native Supabase feature can provide a superior, more integrated solution.

+This approach allows us to move faster, reduce costs, and maintain a clean, comprehensible codebase.
+Our stack is not just a collection of technologies; it's a tightly integrated system.

+### Pillar 1: The Frontend - A Modern, Performant Experience

+The frontend is designed for a best-in-class user experience, SEO performance, and developer efficiency.

+**Framework: Next.js (with App Router)**

+We use Next.js for its hybrid capabilities.
+Public-facing pages like the main landing page and individual studio detail pages are Server-Side Rendered (SSR) for optimal SEO and fast initial loads.
+Interactive, protected areas like the Owner Dashboard are rendered on the client, providing a snappy, app-like feel.

+**UI System: shadcn/ui**

+We chose shadcn/ui because it is not a traditional component library; it's a design system built on convention.
+We copy components directly into our project, giving us full control over their code and style.
+This avoids dependency bloat and ensures perfect consistency, as everything is styled with Tailwind CSS.
+We do not use any custom CSS files, enforcing a strict adherence to the design system.

+**The Accelerator: @supabase/ui-react**

+To accelerate development, we use Supabase's own UI components where it makes sense.
+The prime example is the `<Auth />` component, which handles our entire authentication flow (sign-up, sign-in, password reset) in a secure, pre-built, and themeable block.

+### Pillar 2: The Backend - Supabase as the Complete Backend-as-a-Service

+This is the cornerstone of our architecture.
+We treat Supabase as our entire backend, not just a database.

+**The Database: PostgreSQL with Superpowers**

+- We use Postgres as our single source of truth for all data (profiles, studios, bookings, etc.).
+- **PostGIS Extension (CRITICAL)**: This is how we avoid expensive, external mapping services like Google Places API.
+We use PostGIS for all geographic data, allowing us to perform incredibly fast and efficient "find studios near me" or radius-based queries directly in the database.
+- **JSONB Data Type**: For flexible, unstructured data like a studio's gear list, we leverage the jsonb type, giving owners the freedom to list their equipment without schema constraints.

+**The Identity Layer: Supabase Auth**

+Supabase Auth is our complete user management solution.
+It handles sign-ups, logins, and session management.
+Our entire authorization system is built on this foundation, with a custom profiles table linked via foreign key to auth.users.
+A Postgres trigger automatically creates a profile for every new user, making the system seamless.

+**The File System: Supabase Storage**

+We do not use external services like S3 directly.
+All user-generated content, primarily high-resolution studio photos and user avatars, is managed through Supabase Storage.
+This simplifies our security model, as we can write RLS policies that grant access to storage objects based on our database rules.

+**The Logic Layer: Edge Functions**

+For all server-side logic that doesn't belong in the client, we use Supabase Edge Functions.
+This allows us to have a "serverless" backend, eliminating the need to manage a traditional server.
+Our key use cases are:

+- **Stripe Webhooks**: Handling payment confirmations to update booking statuses.
+- **Notifications**: Sending transactional emails (e.g., via Resend) for booking confirmations or new messages.
+- **Geocoding Proxy**: When a studio owner enters an address, an Edge Function sends it to a free geocoding service (like Nominatim) to get coordinates, which are then stored in our PostGIS database.
+This completely abstracts away the paid API dependency from our frontend.

+### Pillar 3: The Security Model - Row Level Security (RLS)

+Security is not an afterthought; it's built into our database core.

+**RLS is Always On**: Every table in our database has Row Level Security enabled and forced.

+**Policies, Not API Endpoints**: We do not build traditional REST API endpoints like `/api/studios/[id]`.
+Instead, our security rules live directly in the database as RLS policies.
+This is a more secure and declarative approach.
+For example:

+- "Owners can only update their own studios"
+- "A review can only be created for a booking that is 'completed'"

+**Helper Functions & SECURITY DEFINER**: Complex, protected actions (like confirming a booking) are encapsulated in SECURITY DEFINER Postgres functions.
+This ensures that a user can only perform actions they are authorized to, with logic that cannot be bypassed by the client.
+This is the ultimate layer of our security model.